leobudima/elogii-blog/content/retail-fulfillment-trends-shaping-last-mile-delivery.md

 Let’s start.

-## What are the Retail Fullfilment Challanges in 2021?
+## What are the Retail Fulfillment Challenges in 2021?

 The last several years have had a profound effect on retail fulfillment: